 Getting room service is typically associated with high fees in hotels.
 Yet many cruises offer room service completely complimentary to guests.
 Check the policy for your specific ship.
-Norwegian and Costa do not offer free room service on a cruise, but most all other major cruise lines (Carnival, Royal Caribbean, Princess, Celebrity, Holland America, etc.) do.
+Norwegian and Costa do not offer free room service on a cruise, but most all other major cruise lines do (Carnival, Royal Caribbean, Princess, Celebrity, Holland America, etc.).
 Check to confirm if your cruise does have complimentary room service.
 If so, why not order a nice cheese plate to your room while you’re getting ready for dinner?

 Have a sweet tooth?
 Don’t buy that $5 bag of M&Ms in the ship’s duty free store.
 Instead just head to the ice cream stand and ask the scooper for a cup of toppings of your choice.
 We’ve noticed that Celebrity’s ships tend to have a particularly nice range of candy to choose from.
 You can often get a cup of M&Ms for free, so there’s no need to pay for overpriced candy in the cruise gift shop.

-29) Go to a Specialty Restaurant on the First Night
+29) Why Go To a Specialty Restaurant on the First Night and Never Formal Night

 If you want to try out one of the ship’s specialty restaurants, do this on the very first night of your cruise.
 For whatever reason, everyone always wants to eat in the Main Dining Room on the first night, leaving the specialty restaurants with several open tables.
 Therefor cruises tend to have special offers on these specialty restaurants during the first night of the cruise.
-So consider going to the steakhouse on the very first night and you may find a deal such as a 50% discount and a free bottle of wine to boot!
+So consider going to the steakhouse on the very first night and you may find such deals like a 50% discount and a free bottle of wine to boot!
 Check the Day 1 itinerary for such a promotion after embarking or enquire directly at the premium restaurant.
 If there’s a good offer, go for it!
 Because it likely won’t come back again.
 The specialty dining deals on Day 1 are usually the most generous.

 30) Skip the Buffet on Day 1

 It is usually a complete cluster at the buffet during lunch on the first day abroad a cruise ship.
 Everyone has just gotten on the ship, is starving, and the buffet is the most logical place to flock to.
 But don’t follow this herd mentality once you board the ship!
-There are usually a few other dining options available that most passengers haven’t taken the time to scout out.
-There’s no need to wait in a long buffet line to fight for the salad tongs.
+There are usually a few other complimentary dining options available during lunch that most passengers haven’t taken the time to scout out.
+So there’s no need to wait in a long buffet line to fight for the salad tongs.

 Instead, start your cruise off right and find out what other restaurants may be open for lunch.
 You’ll eat better, avoid the crowds, and have a much more enjoyable beginning to your trip.
-Again, check your Day 1 itinerary once you embark to see what other dining options are open.
+Again, check your Day 1 itinerary once you embark which will clearly detail what other dining options are open.

 Cruise Tips for Drinking on the Ship